bluefroguk1/empire-dump/content/Library/On The Nature Of The Vallorn/Reference Materials/Other Significant History/Singing Stones.md

 **The Dolmen**

 The other stone of note found at this time was a Dolmen.
-It seems curious to have a Dolmen in the heart of the [[Forest]], since most of the Dolmens we have found have been in [[The Marches]], seemingly linked heavily to their Hearth Magics.
+It seems curious to have a Dolmen in the heart of the Forest, since most of the Dolmens we have found have been in [[The Marches]], seemingly linked heavily to their Hearth Magics.

 I am honestly unsure what happened to it.
 It seemed pretty out of place in Ruins of the college and military academies.
 I think records have proposals to knock it down and build the steadings.
 There are records about having it moved to the Marches, but the results are inconclusive.